 4. Noël La Villette, Paris, France

-Noël La Villette brings a Swiss-style Christmas Village to Paris, complete with wooden chalets, festive food, family activities, and sparkling decorations around the Parc de la Villette.
-It’s one of the most atmospheric festive spots in Paris.
+Noël La Villette brings a Swiss-style Christmas Village to the 19th Arrondissement, complete with wooden chalets, Alpine gastronomy, and sparkling decorations centered around the majestic Fontaine-aux-Lions.
+It offers a refreshing, spacious alternative to the more crowded markets in the city center.

 Highlights: